saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 #v(15pt, weak: true)
 Over the course of my Backend Python Developer Internship at Khalti Digital Wallet, the chance was given to fully embrace the software development culture and observe how it has been used effectively to deliver software to the masses.
 Khalti Digital Wallet is one of the well-known names in innovative financial solutions, offering a wide array of innovative and advanced solutions to commercial banks, development banks, financial institutions, and several other large enterprises.
 The company is committed to using advanced technology with the view of enhancing financial inclusion and making digital experience seamless.The primary responsibility, as a member of the backend team, has been to learn how to streamline and enhance the development and operational processes, so that the resulting systems could be robust, efficient, and reliable.

-The main duty included understanding and implementation of software practices simplify different parts of the software development process.
+The main duty included understanding and implementation of software practices, simplify different parts of the software development process.
 This entailed creation as well as optimization of various software systems while increasing overall team's productivity.

 Additionally, there was an opportunity given to observe how corporations utilize various scheduling services for handling asynchronous tasks in their environments.
 Scheduling services/payments not only saves time but also reduces human error which is crucial in online payment, thereby increasing reliability and yielding consistent results.
 Practical experience was gained in routine operations, implementing robust codebase, managing production seamlessly deployed across different systems or platforms.